KartikCD/KartikCD/Notes.md

 Create nav_graph.xml file and in main activity add NavHostFragment Container It will automatically recognize.

-for navigating to other fragments
+For navigating to other fragments

 ```bash
 it.findNavController().navigate(R.id.action_homeFragment_to_secondFragment)